Elephant Nature Park: 2024 floods

 In September 2024, parts of East and Southeast Asia were hit by Typhoon Yagi.
 The tropical cyclone caused numerous deaths and significant destruction in Chiang Mai Province.
 Floodwaters reached Elephant Nature Park and forced the evacuation of residents and animals.
 On 8 October, two elephants were reported to have died.

+2026

+In June 2026, the park reported struggling with low levels of tourism.

 Recognition for Chailert

 For her work, Chailert has received a number of awards, such as the Ford Foundation's Hero of the Planet (2001), Time magazine's Heroes of Asia (2005), a Women Heroes of Global Conservation (2010), and the Responsible Thailand Award for Animal Welfare (2018).